Grammar as a Behavioral Biometric: Using Cognitively Motivated Grammar Models for Authorship Verification: Methods

 \subsection{Corpora}

-To evaluate \ourApproach, we compiled a collection of 12 corpora covering a variety of challenges.
-These include, for instance, very short texts ($\approx5$ sentences), texts with a lack of coherence, texts with excessive use of slang, texts (of the same author) written at different times, texts with opposing topics, texts with distorted writing style caused by post-editing, texts with truncated sentences as well as non-standard spellings and missing spaces.
+To evaluate \ourApproach, we compiled 12 corpora reflecting a range of challenges, including very short texts ($\approx5$ sentences), incoherent texts, texts with extensive slang, texts from the same authors written at different times, topic-opposed texts, post-edited texts with distorted style, texts with truncated sentences as well as texts with non-standard spellings or missing spaces.
 In total, the corpora comprise 17,306 verification cases, were each corpus $\Corpus = \{ \Problem_1, \Problem_2, \ldots \}$ is split into author-disjunct training and test partitions based on a 40/60 ratio, resulting in 6,402 training and 10,904 test verification cases.
 Each $\Problem \in \Corpus$ denotes a verification case $(\Dunk, \Arefset)$, where $\Dunk$ is an unknown document and $\Arefset$ is a set of example documents of the known author $\A$.
-To counteract \e{population homogeneity}, a known bias in \av described by Bevendorff \cite{BevendorffBiasAV:2019}, we ensured that for each author $\A$ there are exactly two (one \textbf{same-authorship} (\classY) and one \textbf{different-authorship} (\classN)) verification cases.
+To counteract \e{population homogeneity}, a known bias in \AV described by \textcite{BevendorffBiasAV:2019}, we ensured that for each author $\A$ there are exactly two verification cases \ie one with \textbf{same-authorship} (\classY) and one with \textbf{different-authorship} (\classN).
 Furthermore, we constructed all corpora so that the number of \classYdash{} and \classNdash{cases} is equal, in other words, all training and test corpora are (strictly) \textbf{balanced}.
-In what follows, we describe all corpora in detail, underline their respective challenges and explain the pre-processing\footnote{The pre-processing of the documents was carried out using \e{TextUnitLib} \url{https://github.com/Halvani/TextUnitLib}} steps we have performed.
+In what follows, we describe all corpora in detail, underline their respective challenges and explain the respective preprocessing steps (using \e{TextUnitLib}, \cite{HalvaniTextUnitLib:2024}) we have performed for each corpus.
 A compact overview of the 12 corpora, including their partitioning into training and test corpora, as well as further information can be found in Table~\ref{tab:CorpusStatistics}. \definecolor{chargray}{RGB}{150,150,150}